Program overview

 Career Options

-• Physical Education Teacher: Teach health and physical education in schools, promoting fitness and wellness among students.
+• Physical Education Teacher: Teach physical education in schools, promoting fitness and healthy lifestyles among students.

 • Health Educator: Develop and implement health education programs in schools or community organizations.

-• Sports Coach: Coach teams at various levels, focusing on skill development and physical fitness.
+• Sports Coach: Train and mentor athletes in various sports, focusing on skill development and teamwork.

 DISCLAIMER: The information above is subject to change.
 For the latest updates, please contact LOA Portal's advisors.